 - The most relevant organic terms expand on the original term with greater specificity.
 This suggests the importance of comprehensive content treatment and reminds us of the importance of user intent.

 - The most relevant terms are also descriptive.
 For example, the list includes several brands, such as CenturyLink, Comcast, Time Warner, Verizon and Charter.

-The most important takeaway is this: If you want your content to rank for the keyword “internet speed test,” you need to make sure that you’re using these topically relevant keywords in your content.
+The most important takeaway is this: If you want your content to rank with search engines for the keyword phrase “internet speed test,” you need to make sure that you’re using these topically relevant keywords in your content.

 It was surprising to find that only 257 of these 3,500 keywords were spelled correctly.

 The result of our analysis revealed that Google accurately (80-100% confidence) identifies and corrects a query or keyword misspelling.
-The reverse is true: Google can accurately return results that contain misspelled keywords
+The reverse is true: the search engine giant can accurately return results that contain misspelled keywords.

 However, there is no correlation between a misspelled keyword and that same misspelled keyword in a search result.
 In other words, if you intentionally insert a misspelled keyword into your content, you should not expect to rank higher if a user inputs that misspelled keyword.